Best Vegan Coffee Creamers

 Oh, hello again Califia Farms!
 Fancy seeing you here!
 As I said above, these guys really are one of the largest vegan-milk producers in the world, so it is no surprise that they feature heavily on my list.

 As with the Pecan Caramel Almond Milk Coffee Creamer with Coconut Cream above, this Hazelnut version is only 15 calories per serving, with 2g of sugar.
-It is also dairy free, soy free, gluten free, carrageenan-free, non-GMO and kosher.
-All of the sweet flavor comes from natural ingredients – no artificial sweeteners are ever used with Califia farm products.
+It is also dairy free, soy free, gluten free, carrageenan-free, non-GMO, and kosher.
+All of the sweet flavors come from natural ingredients – no artificial sweeteners are ever used with Califia farm products.

-Again, this is shelf stable with airtight packaging, so you can stock up on these and store them away until they are needed, you will only need to put it into the fridge once you have opened it.
-It’s also great for taking away with you, if you are travelling or going out for the day with a flask of coffee.
+Again, this is shelf-stable with airtight packaging, so you can stock up on these and store them away until they are needed, you will only need to put it into the fridge once you have opened it.
+It’s also great for taking away with you if you are traveling or going out for the day with a flask of coffee.

 The texture is so similar to traditional creamers that I have friends that have used this as a substitute for cream when baking – it really is a perfect plant-based replacement.
 When used with coffee, it blends into the drink incredibly well, leaving a really smooth finish, and a wonderful color.

 Compared to the pecan caramel flavor of this creamer, it really just comes down to personal taste.
 Both offer you a wonderful alternative to traditional creamers, so my advice is to try both to determine which one suits your coffee the best.
-You will certainly not be disappointed with either, and you may end up regularly using both.back to menu ↑
+You will certainly not be disappointed with either, and you may end up regularly using both.

 Califia Farms Oat Milk – Unsweetened Barista Blend